 The Women's Athletic Association annually sponsors an athletic program that is intended to make sports available to every co-ed at Michigan State.
 Although membership is limited to those women who earn one hundred or more athletic points, every girl on the campus is invited to take part in the varied sport events.
-Every co-ed is urged to take up some sport whether she knows anything about it or not.
+Every co-ed is urged to take up some sport whether she has played it before or not.